janelia-cellmap/amira_python_extensions/README.md

 Each plugin is composed of two files: a $PLUGIN_NAME.rc file and a $PLUGIN_NAME.pyscro file.

-To download, select the green Code button, and "Download Zip".
+To download, select the green Code button above, and "Download Zip".
 Extract the zip and proceed as follows:

 To use a plugin, copy both .rc and .pyscro into the $AMIRA_ROOT/share/python_script_objects/ directory before Amira starts up.
 You can also run (as Administrator) `copy_files.bat`, by double clicking, to copy all the .rc and .pyscro files.